 - Butternut squash: Sweet potatoes are also delicious in this recipe, but you can substitute with gold or russet potatoes, too - it just won't have that bit of sweetness that pairs well with the barley and split peas.
 I buy the precut or frozen butternut to save time.

 - Spices: Thyme, oregano, cumin, and bay leaf are delicious in this recipe.
-You can adjust the amounts and add coriander or smoked paprika for variety.
+I like this soup herby, but adjust the amounts and add coriander or smoked paprika for variety.

 - Barley: I use regular dried barley in this recipe.
 The time spent simmering helps develop a deep, rich flavor, so if you want to use quick-cooking barley, you will want to add it towards the end of the cooking process to let the other flavors develop and prevent the barley from becoming too soft.